 Welcome to 2 Step Divorces, a divorce mediation firm in Georgia.
 We help individuals and families navigate the process of divorce with an eye towards providing critical information and superior mediation services.
 If you are looking for information and options for separation and divorce, we may be a good match for those needs.

-Divorce education reduces stress by providing information about costs, common mistakes, good resources, and options through separation and divorce.
+Divorce education reduces stress.
 Just like you wouldn't buy a car without a little research, you shouldn't go blindly into the divorce process either.
-We provide free videos on common legal topics (including how to hire and use lawyers), booklets, online webinars and the in-class course "Crash Course Divorce."
+We provide free videos on common legal topics (including how to hire and use lawyers), as well as "Crash Course Divorce" - a seminar you can take online or in person.

 What is Mediation?